ZeroMemoryEx/URootkit/README.md

   ![image](https://user-images.githubusercontent.com/60795188/188508937-73d913e6-5841-4079-a8c5-6b864361653a.png)

-*  it takes 4 parameters ``SystemInformationClass`` , ```SystemInformation```, ``SystemInformationLength``, ``ReturnLength`` and returns ```NTSTATUS``` , first we patch NtQuerySystemInformation so whenever NtQuerySystemInformation get called it will get redirected into our function after that we overwrite the address with the original opcodes so we can Retrieve the data structure .
+*  it takes 4 parameters ``SystemInformationClass`` , ```SystemInformation```, ``SystemInformationLength``, ``ReturnLength`` and returns ```NTSTATUS``` , first we patch/hook NtQuerySystemInformation after that we overwrite the address with the original opcodes so we can Retrieve the data structure later .

     ![image](https://user-images.githubusercontent.com/60795188/188509688-3795c8d2-a642-4a90-ab08-992f45a05d5f.png)

-* we go through every item using by by summing the previous item value and the NextEntryOffset member , when we found our chosen process we sum the current NextEntryOffset with the next one so whenever the listing tool reach the previous item its will jump over the next one meaning the process will be invisibe .
+* then we check if the specified flag is ```SystemProcessInformationwe``` then go through every item by summing the previous item value and the NextEntryOffset member , when we found our chosen process we sum the current NextEntryOffset with the next one so whenever the listing tool reach the previous item its will jump over the next one (our process ) meaning the process will be invisibe .

   ![image](https://user-images.githubusercontent.com/60795188/188508192-7bc6f35a-ed09-4c6e-b570-f4c06f47dd38.png)